kkunal2021/E-CommerceForCheckout/README.md

 - [Maven 3](https://maven.apache.org)
 - [Spring Boot v2.1.2] (https://docs.spring.io/spring-boot/docs/2.1.2.RELEASE/)

 There are several ways to run a Spring Boot application on your local machine.
-One way is to execute the `main` method in the `com.kunal.rest.AssignmentApplication` class from your IDE.
+One way is to execute the `main` method in the `com.kunal.ecommerce.ECommerceCheckoutApplication` class from your IDE.

 Alternatively you can use the [Spring Boot Maven plugin](https://docs.spring.io/spring-boot/docs/current/reference/html/build-tool-plugins-maven-plugin.html) like so: